scipy-conference/scipy_proceedings/papers/rajeswari_sivakumar/00_sivakumar.rst

    A x = b

 where :math:`A` is a matrix and :math:`x` and :math:`b` are vectors.
-When trying to solve this equation, we could apply a matrix decompositions operations to the matrix :math:`A`, to more efficiently solve the system.
+When trying to solve this system of linear equation, we could apply a matrix decompositions operations to the matrix :math:`A`, to more efficiently solve the system.
 By finding the products of the of :math:`x` and :math:`b` with the the one matrix resulting from the decomposition and the inverse of the other, we can solve the system of equations with significantly fewer operations.
-We can generalize this premise to machine learning, when model complexity of models, often result in exponential increases in number of computations.
+This can be generalized to machine learning applications where increased complexity of models, often result in exponential increases in number of computations.
-This also affects the applications of new algorithms and pipelines can be used in because of their complexity.
+This also affects the applications of new algorithms and pipelines, Those that are too complex and consequently have too many operations become too computationally intensiveto be practical to use in some cases.
 We can choose specific types of decompositions that also allow us to preserve unique information about original matrix while also reducing the the size of the matrix.
-For example, in the case of singular value decomposition we are trying to solve:
+Singular Value Decomposition  For example, in the case of singular value decomposition we are trying to solve:

 .. math::